kagisearch/bangs/README.md

 # Kagi Bangs

-This is a repository of bangs used by [Kagi Search](https://kagi.com).
-It does not include unmodified DuckDuckGo bangs.
+This is a repository of [bangs](https://help.kagi.com/kagi/features/bangs.html) created by [Kagi Search](https://kagi.com).

+It includes bangs made specifically for Kagi products, as well as fixes and new bangs submitted by users.

 ## Contribution Guidelines